 - #PhDnet series is meant to detail the events leading to the huge success in changing the PhD payment system: New Max Planck PhD candidates can be paid only through employment contracts.
 The series is meant as an example of how a grassroots organization can achieve great change.
 It is also the Max Planck PhDnet history Max Planck PhD candidates repeatedly asked to be written.

-- Stories of #academicbullying will question the academic assholes harassing junior researchers.
+- Stories of #academicbullies will question the academic assholes harassing junior researchers.

 The posts are written by Andreea Scacioc.
 She finished her PhD in structural biology at the Max Planck Institute for Biophysical Chemistry in December 2014.
-Currently, Andreea is registered as a freelance journalist.
+Currently, Andreea is continuing her structural biology research at a prestigious institute in Sweden.
+But she is also registered as a freelance journalist.
 Among her past and present professional and political affiliations, one can be mention:

-- Policy Research workgroup coordinator at Eurodoc – the European Council of Doctoral Candidates and Junior Researchers – April 2016 – present
+- Policy Research workgroup coordinator at Eurodoc – the European Council of Doctoral Candidates and Junior Researchers – April 2016 – April 2017

 - Member of THESIS e.V. – the Germany-wide organization representing the interests of junior academics – March 2016 – present